nononovak/otwadvent2019-ctfwriteup/day9_grinchnet.md

 ## Addendum

 In the process of banging my head against the wall with RC4, I took a lot closer look at the AVR binary.
 I thought I might have missed something (which I did, just not where I thought), so I looked at the way the signal was being sent.
 I found the code in the main function pretty interesting which read and wrote bits in the clock and data wires.
 This is known as [self-clocking signal](https://en.wikipedia.org/wiki/Self-clocking_signal), and a pretty basic way to implement sending a signal over a physical medium from scratch, something I often don't take the time to fully reverse engineer.
-Each of the `set_signal_bit` and `read_signal_bit` functions I've labeled reads and writes from some volitile memory on the chip - likely according to the chipset.
+Each of the `set_signal_bit` and `read_signal_bit` functions I've labeled reads and writes from some volatile memory on the chip - likely according to the chipset.
 Anyways, enjoy!

 ![send a key bit](./images/day9_send_key_bit.png)